kryptt/play2-native-packager-plugin/README.md

 will be availabe and work for you.

-If you choose to pass custom arguments to the play app, you are encouraged to create and update

-    /etc/default/myapp

-to contain your own environment variables and any direct options passed to the play app via the "PLAY_ARGS" variable
+If you choose to pass custom arguments to the play app, you are encouraged to create and update */etc/default/myapp* to contain your own environment variables and any direct options passed to the play app via the *PLAY_ARGS* variable